 Set Out Year - The set out year for APH reporting is the actual calendar year for acreage planted before July 1.
 For acreage planted on or after July 1, the set out year is the year following the calendar year in which set out actually occurred.

-Post Production Cost -The costs specified in the Special Provisions that are associated with activities that occur during harvesting, packing, transportation, and marketing, as determined by the Federal Crop Insurance Corporation.
+Post Production Cost - The costs specified in the special provisions that are associated with activities that occur during harvesting, packing, transportation, and marketing.

 Coverage Levels and Premium Subsidies